bad habits

 Urges don’t just come in the form of addictions though.
 Urges also come in the form of mental habits and reactions.
 The urge to react in the same way we have in the past.
 The urge to lash out in anger.
 The urge to live from the most childish part of ourselves rather than the most matured adult part of ourselves.

 We all have these urges that pushes us in the most difficult moments to react in the same ways we have in the past.
 But as it’s been said, if you do what you’ve always done, you’re going to get what you’ve always gotten.
-So with that, there are 5 strategies used to help us deal with these urges.
-We call them DEADS:
+So with that, there are 5 strategies used to help us deal with these bad habits.
+We call them DEADS.

 Delay